jxxcarlson/meenylatex/README.md

 text = "Pythagoras says: $a^2 + b^2 = c^2$"

-macros = "" -- your macro definitions

-MiniLatex.render NoDelay macros text
+MiniLatex.render "" NoDelay text

 ```

 See the code in `./example`

-**NOTE:** (a) macro definitions can be either the empty
-string or a multiline string of definitions. (b)  With the
-transition to MathJax 3, macro definitions are not working.
-I will have a fix soon.
+**NOTES.** The first parameter is `selectedId', used for highlighting
+selected elements.
+It can be left empty.
+The second parameter
+determines how MathJax renders text.
+The third parameter is the
+source text.

 For interactive editors and live rendering, you may want to use